SashaKalgin/Documentation/Android Documentation/API Guide - Android.md

 **Return a value**: no result.

 ### onParticipantLeft
-The method allows to receive an event listener that a participant left the session.
+The method allows to receive the event listener that a participant left the session.

 **Gets a parameters list:**